toadball/tb3_gear.VR/README.md

 Uniform Contents: This array is an array of arrays containing the classname string of the magazines, items, and weapons to be added to the uniform and the quantity to be added.

 `vest[] = {"V_PlateCarrierL_CTRG"};`
+`vest[] = {"V_PlateCarrierL_CTRG","V_Chestrig_oli","V_PlateCarrier1_rgr","V_BandollierB_oli"};`

-Vest: This array should contain only one classname string of the vest/loadbearing equipment worn by the unit.
+Vest: This array should contain only classname strings of the vest/loadbearing equipment which you want to be applied to the unit.
+Adding multiple entries will randomize what vest is applied to the unit.

 ```
 vestContents[] = {
 	{"30Rnd_556x45_Stanag",5},